 Additionally, experiencing its nightlife is regarded as one of the top things to do in Albania by the youth of Albania.
-It is a small village, though, so it will never be too overwhelmingly busy.
+Even though it’s home to a glorious Saranda beach, this is a small village though, so it will never be too overwhelmingly busy.

 Get Stuffed On Fresh Fish And Seafood

 A real Saranda travel experience is not complete without indulging in the city’s delicious fish and seafood.
-This is a rather large coastal city, after all, and its fleet of fishing boats brings in loads of freshly caught fish every day.
+After all, this is a rather large coastal city, and its fleet of fishing boats brings in loads of freshly caught fish every day.

 Drive Llogara Pass

 If you like to visit Albania’s national parks, there are a couple of great options near Saranda.
-One of them is Llogara National Park, an incredible coastal mountain park about two hours’ drive north of the city.
+Llogara National Park is an incredible coastal mountain park about two hours’ drive north of the city.
 This scenic park lies just north of Dhermi, by the way, so it makes for an enjoyable combination for a day trip from Saranda.

 Llogara National Park features gorgeous mountain and forest scenery, but its most famous feature is the Llogara Pass.
 This scenic drive actually retraces—more or less—the route taken by none other than Julius Caesar himself when he chased General Pompey in 48 B.C.
 It’s a beautiful little drive up from Dhermi and offers spectacular views of the Albanian Riviera below.